prateekcode/AndroidEssentialLibraries/README.md

 ## Alert
 1. [Beautiful Alert Dialog](https://github.com/muigukenneth/ElegantDialog)
-   :A beautiful, customizable and interactive dialog for Android written in Kotlin/Java 😍
+   : A beautiful, customizable and interactive dialog for Android written in Kotlin/Java 😍
 2. [Alerter - Alert on the Top](https://github.com/Tapadoo/Alerter)
-   :With simplicity in mind, the Alerter employs the builder pattern to facilitate easy integration into any app.
+   : With simplicity in mind, the Alerter employs the builder pattern to facilitate easy integration into any app.
 A customisable Alert View is dynamically added to the Decor View of the Window, overlaying all content.

 ## Avatars
    [Amazing Avatars](https://github.com/hearsilent/AmazingAvatar)
-   :An android amazing avatar anim in CollapsingToolbarLayout.
+   : An android amazing avatar anim in CollapsingToolbarLayout.

 ## Dialog
 1. [Material Dialog](https://github.com/afollestad/material-dialogs)
-   :😍 A beautiful, fluid, and extensible dialogs API for Kotlin & Android
+   : 😍 A beautiful, fluid, and extensible dialogs API for Kotlin & Android

 ## RecyclerView Libraries
 1. [RecyclerView Tree Library](https://github.com/TellH/RecyclerTreeView)